-Add 1 Min
+Add a Min

-Use the Add 1 Min feature to set additional minutes to the timer.
-Each press of the key will add 1 minute.
-If Add 1 Min is pressed when the timer is not active, the timer will activate and begin counting down from 1 minute.
+Use the add a min feature to set additional minutes to the timer.
+Each press of the key will add 1 additional minute.
+If add a min is pressed when the timer is not active, the timer will activate and begin counting down from 1 minute.